 We took this list of signs your business is insolvent from the case ASIC vs Plymin (2003).
 In that case, the Supreme Court of Victoria ultimately held two directors liable for not preventing two companies from trading while insolvent.
 The Victoria court noted that insolvency is a typical occurrence during the life of a business.
-However, the directors should have done something so that the companies were stopped from incurring more liabilities, the court held.
+However, the directors should have done something so that they stopped the companies from incurring more liabilities, the court held.